Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Attitude Representations and Kinematics

 where $\bs$ is commonly referred to as ``exponential coordinates'' in the Lie algebra literature.
 Here, the exponential coordinates relate to the rotation vector from eq.~\eqref{eq:RotVecDef} as ${\bs = -\bphi}$.
 Thus, if $\bphi$ is an angle vector describing a change of basis from frame $I$ to frame $B$, then it follows that $\bs$ is an angle vector describing a change of basis from frame $B$ to frame $I$.
 It is evident from comparison with eq.~\eqref{eq:MatExpDCMboth} that the wedge operator is simply a skew-symmetric matrix given by

 when speaking of $so(3)$.
 This is well-known \cite{Wang:2008,Forster:2017}.
-We emphasize, however, that group transformations extend elegantly to higher-dimensional spaces and other groups with relevance to navigation and robotics.
-For example, the groups $SO(4)$ and $SE(3)$ are both inherently 6-dimensional with corresponding Lie Algebras $so(4)$ and $se(3)$, respectively.
+It is worth emphasizing, however, that group transformations extend elegantly to higher-dimensional spaces and other groups with relevance to navigation and robotics.
+For example, unit-quaternions compose a Lie Group \cite{andrleGeometricIntegrationQuaternions2013a}.
+The groups $SO(4)$ and $SE(3)$ are both inherently 6-dimensional with corresponding Lie Algebras $so(4)$ and $se(3)$, respectively.
 See Ref.~\cite{chirikjian_stochastic_2012} for a concise generalized treatment.

 The kinematics from eq.~\eqref{eq:KinematicsDCM} can be restated for $\bS$ using Lie-theoretic notation \cite{iserles2000lie,chirikjian_stochastic_2012}